xolvio/whirlwind-old/README.md

 * **`processor.mode`** This can either be `"batch"` (default) or `"single"`.
 In single mode, the process receives the tasks one by one.
 In batch mode, the tasks are flattened into a set of paramters to pass to the executable module.

-You may specify multiple processors in the configuration files.
-For example, you might have one processor defined with a parallelism of 5 and a concurrency of 1 for your end-to-end tests, and another processor for your integration tests that with a parallelism of 2 and a concurrency of 3.
+You may specify multiple processes in the configuration files.
+For example, you might have one process defined with a parallelism of 5 and a concurrency of 1 for your end-to-end tests, and another process for your integration tests that with a parallelism of 2 and a concurrency of 3.
 This means you'd be utilising 7 nodes / containers.

 #### Pre-Processors and Post-Processors